 With the downfall of the Western Roman Empire during the 5th century the fresh supply of new medallions and coins finally run dry.
 There was simply no institution or authority left to commission such things.
 The magnitude of the collapse of Roman culture and society must have been unimaginable.
 In fact, such a massive meltdown of a civilisation did not came about until a thousand years later when European invaders destroyed the native American world.

 The riches of the old Roman Empire became the spoils of the invading Germanic tribes such as the Goths, Franks and the Alemanni.
 Northern Europe, however, was effectively cut off from the old trading routes and networks.
-And here's were things get really interesting, because the demand for such precious products was still consistently high in the north.
+And here’s where things get really interesting, because the demand for such precious products was still consistently high in the north.
 So naturally the local craftsmen started to imitate those medallions in their very own way (see Fig. 1b).

 In the beginning, the motifs still resembled their models, although the workmanship and the level of detail were much less elaborate.
 Over time, however, new details were added and it becomes obvious that motifs were reinterpreted from a Germanic point of view.
-Such a detail for instance can be found on the Bracteate IK 299 from Maglemose (Denmark) where the figure is shown wearing a Kolbenarmring (armring with thickend terminals).
+Such a detail for instance can be found on the Bracteate IK 299 from Maglemose in Denmark (see Fig. 1c) where the figure is shown wearing a Kolbenarmring (armring with thickend terminals).
 This armrings were a very common Germanic symbol of power during the late antiquity and later periods.1 One such specimen was found in the grave of Childerich, the last pagan king of the Franks, who died around the time of the Bracteate production.
 What is extraordinary, however, is that the figure on the Bracteate wears the armring as a pendant around the neck, instead of the wrist, as is usual.